SparkyTruck/deepmd-jax/README.md

 trajectory = sim.run(100000)           # Run for 100,000 steps
 ```

-You can heck the `Simulation` class for additional arguments and configurations.
+You can check the `Simulation` class for additional initialization arguments, like print control, thermostat parameters, etc. There are also some methods of the `Simulation` class like `getEnergy`, `getForces`, `getPosition`, `setPosition`, etc.

 ### Precision Settings